HGARgG-0710/math-expressions.js/README.md

     Statistics.max: number;

     Statistics.range: number;
+    Statistics.arrLength: number;

+    Statistics.median: number;
     Statistics.averageNum: number;
-    Statistics.arrLength: number;

-    Statistics.middleNum: string | number;
     Statistics.mostPopularNum: string | number;

+    Statistics.sorted: number[];

-Actually, Statistics.arrLength property is just a copy of Array.length property, but I thought, that it might be useful for someone to have all this beautiful data and an array length property in one object.
+Actually, Statistics.arrLength property is just a copy of Array.length property of passed array, but I thought, that it might be useful for someone to have all this beautiful data and an array length property in one object.

+### 2. Surface

+Constructor of this class takes two objects(or arrays), that contain three values: start position, end position and step.
+Each of these numbers are taken and given to the generate() function to generate the limits of x and y axises for the Surface object.

+Surface object itself represents a surface on which geometric figures are placed.
+From the beginning this is an empty surface, that has width(x axis min and max numbers), height(y axis min and max numbers), two arrays for x and y axises, representing possible values, being placed on both of axises and a zero point in Surface.dots ([0, 0]).

+Class properties:

+    Surface.x: number[];
+    Surface.y: number[];

+    Surface.width: number;
+    Surface.height: number;

+    Surface.dots: number[][];
+    Surface.lines: number[][][];
+    Surface.segments: number[][][];

+Class Methods:

+    Surface.prototype.inLimits(...dots: number[]): void
+    Surface.prototype.dot(...dots: number[]): void
+    Surface.prototype.line(...dots: number[]): void
+    Surface.prototype.segment(...dots: number[]): void

 ## Note:

-The full documentation for all of these functions and classes may be seen by you in the expression.js file.
+The full documentation for all of these functions and classes may be seen by you in the math-expression.js file.
 Also, you can find examples of how to use them in examples.js file.

-For now the library is only at the starting point of being created, so amount of its functionality is quite small.
+For now the library is only at the starting point of being created, so I will be REALLY grateful if you give some help or suggestions about how to make the project even better.
-But in future it will become much bigger and more useful.